WoltLab/docs.woltlab.com/pages/getting-started/getting-started_quick-start.md

 start reading user input at random places, including the risk to only escape the input of variable `$_GET['foo']` 4 out of 5 times.

 Reading and processing the data is only half the story, now we need a template to display the actual content for our page.
-You don't need to specify it yourself, it will be automatically guessed based on your namespace and class name, you can [read more about it later][getting-started_quick-start.html#appendixTemplateGuessing].
+You don't need to specify it yourself, it will be automatically guessed based on your namespace and class name, you can [read more about it later](#appendixTemplateGuessing).

 Last but not least, you must not include the closing PHP tag `?>` at the end, it can cause PHP to break on whitespaces and is not required at all.